pierre-rouleau/pel/README.rst

     available in graphical mode.
   - This makes it trivial to maintain various specialized workspace setups.
-  - The customization files can be stored in directories under **VCS** control easily keep track of changes and share them across machines.
+  - The customization files can be stored in directories under **VCS** control to easily keep track of changes and share them across machines.
   - No ``.emacs`` bankruptcy risk: your init.el file won't grow over time as information is stored in PEL's logic and inside your customization files.